EqualFiLabs/UA2/docs/runbook-sepolia.md

 contracts.
 If `sncast` reports an estimated fee above the provided max, re-run the command with the suggested value.

-When you prefer automation, `./scripts/deploy_ua2.sh` is still available and writes the same values into `packages/contracts/.ua2-sepolia-addresses.json`.
+The scripted path with `UA2_USE_PROXY=1` writes the same values into `packages/contracts/.ua2-sepolia-addresses.json`.

 > [!NOTE]
 > If you open a new shell before the smoke tests below, re-export `RPC` and `NAME`
 > so `sncast` can find the correct endpoint and account.

+After a proxy deployment, point the front-end and SDK clients at `UA2_PROXY_ADDR`; the implementation address remains the proxy for external calls.

 ---